 Singer Fiona Apple arrested on drug charge in Texas

-SAN ANTONIO (Reuters) - Grammy-winning singer Fiona Apple spent the night in a Texas jail after being arrested late Wednesday on a drug possession charge at a border patrol checkpoint where her tour bus was searched, a local judge said.
+SAN ANTONIO (Reuters) - Grammy-winning singer Fiona Apple spent the night in a Texas jail after being arrested late Wednesday on a felony drug possession charge at a border patrol checkpoint where her tour bus was searched, local officials said.

-Asked why so many celebrities have been arrested in the town on Interstate 10, Judge Becky Dean-Walker, who confirmed Apple's arrest, said, "because they come through here with stuff they shouldn't have".
+Asked why so many celebrities have been arrested in the town on Interstate 10, County Judge Becky Dean-Walker said, "because they come through here with stuff they shouldn't have".

 The Interstate 10 highway runs coast-to-coast across the United States between California and Florida.

-Apple, who won a Grammy for the single "Criminal" off her 1996 debut album "Tidal," was due to perform in Austin on Thursday night.
-The venue's website said on Thursday afternoon that the show was postponed.
+Apple, who won a Grammy for the single "Criminal" off her 1996 debut album "Tidal," was due to perform in Austin on Thursday night but the venue's website said the show was postponed.